Dawoodsarfraz/Collaborative-AI-System-for-Task-Research-and-Analysis/README.md

 ## Collaborative AI System for Task Research and Analysis

-Intellicrew is built using the **CrewAI** framework, designed to create AI agent teams that collaborate to tackle complex tasks.
+Collaborative AI System for Task Research and Analysis is built using the **CrewAI** framework, designed to create AI agent teams that collaborate to tackle complex tasks.
 By using specialized agents, such as **Researcher** and **Reporting Analyst**, Intellicrew enhances workflow efficiency and delivers comprehensive, actionable results.
 The system leverages **Llama 3.2** locally and **Ollama** to power the AI agents' capabilities, enabling seamless communication and task execution.

-## Agents in Intellicrew
+## Agents in Collaborative AI System for Task Research and Analysis

 In Intellicrew, agents are specialized AI entities designed to autonomously perform distinct tasks.
 Each agent is optimized for a specific role within the workflow, contributing to the overall efficiency of the system.
 These agents work collaboratively to execute tasks in an organized manner, ensuring high-quality outcomes.